lesommer/lesommer.github.io/publications.md

 Pdf reprints of my papers are available [here](https://cloud.univ-grenoble-alpes.fr/index.php/s/DfycDwGsbqobW92).
 Bibtex references can be obtained with [doi2bib](https://www.doi2bib.org/).

 ## Papers in preparation
- 1. Treguier et al. The mixed layer depth in the ocean model intercomparison project (OMIP) : impact of resolving mesoscale eddies.
-In preparation for the *Journal of Advances in Modeling Earth Systems*.
  1. Lahaye N. et al. Space-time properties of the internal tide surface signature in the North Atlantic.
 In preparation for *Geophysical Research Letters*.
  1. Lguensat R. et al. Deep Learning for the filtering of wave motions from sparse observations of sea surface height.
 In preparation for the *Journal of Advances in Modeling Earth Systems*.
  1. Febvre, Q. et al. Scale-aware neural calibration for wide swath altimetry observations.
 In preparation for *IEEE Transactions on Geoscience and Remote Sensing*

 ## Submitted papers and papers in revision
+ 1. Treguier et al. The mixed layer depth in the ocean model intercomparison project (OMIP) : impact of resolving mesoscale eddies.
+Submitted to the *Journal of Advances in Modeling Earth Systems*.
  1. Fablet R., B. Chapron, **J. Le Sommer** and F. Sevellec.
 Inversion of sea surface currents from satellite-derived SST-SSH synergies with 4DVarNets.
 Submitted to the *Journal of Advances in Modeling Earth Systems*.
  1. Ajayi A., **J. Le Sommer**, et al. On the modulation of kinetic energy transfers by internal gravity waves.
 Submitted to  *Geophysical Research Letters*, under revision, preprint on Eartharxiv doi:[10.31223/X5204J](https://doi.org/10.31223/X5204J).